-Writing What Lies Beneath was a fascinating experience for me.
-The early 20th century was not a time I knew a great deal about, so there was definitely a learning curve…but I’ve been having a lot of fun doing it.
+Writing a story set in 1917 has been a fascinating experience for me.
+It’s not a time I knew a great deal about, so there’s definitely been a learning curve…but I’ve been having a lot of fun doing it.

 So in a very real sense, women did have to “do their bit” for the war effort.
 Since they were the homemakers, they were the ones in charge of purchasing and preparing food…and they were the ones who could cut down on the use of wheat, beef, and other food that could be shipped overseas to feed troops and hungry European civilians, and learn to make do with other food sources.